-Since January 2019, the Department of Homeland Security began invoking an obscure provision in the Immigration and Nationality Act to require tens of thousands of asylum seekers to remain in Mexico during their removal proceedings.
+Since January 2019, the U.S. Department of Homeland Security began invoking an obscure provision in the Immigration and Nationality Act to require tens of thousands of asylum seekers to remain in Mexico during their removal proceedings.
 From San Diego, California, to Brownsville, Texas, applicants are struggling to survive in Mexico and find U.S.-licensed lawyers to provide legal advice and representation.
 These challenges have been exacerbated by the opening of port courts in Laredo and Brownsville, Texas.
 The port courts are closed to the public, operate by video-conferencing, and offer limited access to clients on the day of the hearing.
 Join us as our expert panelists recount the practical realities that impede due process and serve to deter those seeking protection.
-We will also discuss novel arguments to seek bond and challenge the systematic application of this expanding policy.
+We also discuss novel arguments to seek bond and challenge the systematic application of this expanding policy.

-- Taylor Levy – Private Immigration Attorney, El Paso
+- Taylor Levy, Private Immigration Attorney, El Paso

-- Laura Tuell – Of Counsel, Jones Day, Laredo
+- Laura Tuell, Of Counsel, Jones Day, Laredo